happyteamio/togglord/README.md

 ## Usage

-After first run, open `Proferences` from the context menu, enter your toggl API token (from [toggl web site -> my profile](https://www.toggl.com/app/profile)) and select a project for which time summary will be displayed.
+After first run, open `Preferences` from the context menu, enter your toggl API token (from [toggl web site -> my profile](https://www.toggl.com/app/profile)) and select a project for which time summary will be displayed.

 ## Building